tigrisdata/mcp-oidc-provider/README.md

 ### Option 1: Standalone OIDC Server

 That is useful if you already have your MCP implementation in a different stack than express js.
-You can have the implementation in nextjs lets say, then you can run this server standalone and proxy the Auth requests to this server using the MCP SDK's `ProxyOAuthServerProvider`.
+You can have the implementation in nextjs, then you can run this server standalone and proxy the Auth requests to it using the MCP SDK's `ProxyOAuthServerProvider`.
 See the [standalone-oidc example](./example/standalone-oidc).

-Both servers must share the same persistent Keyv store (e.g., Redis, Tigris) so the MCP server can look up tokens issued by the OIDC server.
+Both servers must share the same persistent Keyv store (e.g., Tigris, Redis) so the MCP server can look up tokens issued by the OIDC server.

 **auth.ts** - OIDC Server (port 4001)